benjaminmbrown/certified-ethereum-developer-program/documentation/day-2-notes.md

 ![Create Object](create-object.png)

 #### 4. Create a transaction

+FIRST: Must supply your private key to unlock your account before you can send a transaction/upload a contract.

+`personal.unlockAccount("0x343143831943189")'

    Need to create a transaction to put on the network.

 * During a normal transaction, data is optional